Cucina Nicolina

 Instructions

-• In a large bowl, cream the butter, honey, and sugar until light and fluffy.
-Beat in the eggs one at a time, mixing thoroughly on medium speed until well combined.
-Beat in the Greek yogurt, vanilla, and lemon zest until well combined.
+• In a large bowl, use an electric mixer to cream the ½ cup unsalted butter and 1 cup granulated sugar until light and fluffy, about 2 minutes.
+Beat in the 2 large eggs one at a time, mixing thoroughly on medium speed until well combined.

 • Preheat oven to 350℉.
 Pour the batter into the prepared pan and smooth the top.
-Scatter the sliced almonds across the top if using.
-Let batter rest while oven heats, then place pan in oven and bake for about 35-45 minutes, checking at 35 minutes and at regular intervals, until the cake's surface is slightly firm, a tester inserted in the center comes out clean, and the edges are just pulling away from the pan.
+Scatter the ½-1 cup sliced almonds across the top.
+Let batter the rest while oven heats, then place pan in oven and bake for about 45-50 minutes, checking at 40 minutes and at regular intervals, until the cake's surface is slightly firm, a tester inserted in the center comes out clean, and the edges are just pulling away from the pan.

 Nutrition